Causal Discovery with Unobserved Confounding and non-Gaussian Data: Graph estimation algorithm

-We use empirical likelihood to test the joint hypothesis that $\E(\gamma_{c}^{K-1} \gamma_v) = 0$ for all $c \in C$.
-Empirical likelihood is useful as it does not require explicit estimation of the variances of $\gamma_{c}^{K-1} \gamma_v$ in order to form a well-calibrated test statistic, and the empirical likelihood ratio statistic converges to a known reference distribution under very mild conditions.
+When the sample size is large, we choose an implementation which is tied to the theoretical analysis and test whether moments are zero or non-zero.
+Specifically, we use empirical likelihood to test the joint hypothesis that $\E(\gamma_{c}^{K-1} \gamma_v) = 0$ for all $c \in C$.
+Empirical likelihood is useful as it does not require explicit estimation of the variances of $\gamma_{c}^{K-1} \gamma_v$ in order to form a well-calibrated test statistic, and the empirical likelihood ratio statistic converges to a known reference distribution under mild conditions.
 In addition, pooling together all the tests into one omnibus test helps mitigate multiple testing.
+The empirical likelihood approach is typically less powerful than dHSIC at detecting dependence; however, the computation time required for the test is an order of magnitude smaller.
+When testing whether moments are zero or non-zero, a specific value of $K$ must be selected.
+This should correspond to a moment of the errors which is not consistent with the Gaussian distribution.
+If the data is skewed, $K=3$ could suffice since the third moment of the Gaussian is zero, but the third moment of the data is non-zero.
+If the data is either heavy or light tailed (relative to the Gaussian), $K=4$ should suffice.
+One can also combine the results of multiple values and test $\E(\gamma_c^{k-1}\gamma_v) = 0 $ for all $k =\{3, \ldots, K\}$ for some arbitrarily large $K$, but in practice, using larger values of $K$ requires more samples for accurate estimation and testing.